 PTTEP aims to improve the reserves to sustainable level around 7 years from the current 5 years from:

-- The acceleration of FID projects including the Algeria HBR Project which already started development activities in March 2019, the Mozambique Area 1 Project, and Southwest Vietnam Project.
+The acceleration of FID projects including the Algeria HBR Project which already started development activities in March 2019, the Mozambique Area 1 Project which already announced FID in June 2019, and Southwest Vietnam Project.

-- Mergers and Acquisitions which PTTEP focuses on the producing/ near-term producing projects, for example, the acquisition of Murphy’s business expected to be completed by Q2 2019
+Mergers and Acquisitions which PTTEP focuses on the producing/ near-term producing projects, for example, the acquisition of Murphy’s business which was completed in July 2019